A large-scale analysis of public-facing, community-built chatbots on Character.AI: Conclusion

 \section{Conclusion}

-Recent discourse around Character.AI rightly focuses on dangers posed by the site, in particular for minors.
+Character.AI is a conceptually novel site combining user-generated content and generative AI.
+We contribute to public understanding of this site by collecting, analyzing, and releasing a dataset of over 3 million characters.
+Recent discourse surrounding Character.AI focuses on dangers posed by the site, in particular for minors.
 Our findings cannot speak directly to these concerns because we only explore how characters are created, not used.
-Our results do, however, raise some other potential areas of concern.
-Specifically, we see significant evidence of character greetings that reify problematic implicit gender norms and more explicit forms of gender-based violence.
-We also see bots that explicitly claim to act as therapists, and evidence across the board that bot creators are often interested in both fandoms and tropes that appeal to youth.
-While, again, these findings do not speak directly to the most tragic events detailed in the popular press, neither do our findings stand to refute the underlying concerns these tragedies raise.

-Implications also exist for fanfiction.
-As mentioned above, AI brings potential negatives to the world of fanfiction, where concerns exist about unlawful use of artistic content, appropriation of real people into role-playing settings without consent, and the replacement of artistic expression with AI.
-However, fanfiction is an outlet for authors to \emph{personalize} canon material, e.g. by focusing on secondary characters \cite{milliCanonicalTextsComputational2016} and including representation of underrepresented identities \cite{floegelWriteStoryYou2020,hazraQueererCanonFixit2021}, and there are authors who are open to AI personalization of their work if it makes their stories more enjoyable to their audience \cite{kimAuthorsValuesAttitudes2024}.
-Even if AI personalization makes exchanging constructive criticism obsolete, another way that fanfiction authors can develop close relationships is by expressing deep emotional engagement with each other’s work \cite{ghoshLoveYouMy2023}, so as long AI-assisted work emotionally resonates with fans, fanfiction communities may still be possible in the age of AI.
+Our results do, however, raise other potential areas of concern.

+We see significant evidence of greetings that place female users in less powerful roles, as well as tropes where female users have difficult relationships with male partners.
+Given concerns about emotional dependence on anthropomorphic companion chatbots, it may be prudent for future research to examine mental health effects for female users engaging with more powerful male AI partners.
+Further, we see bots that explicitly claim to act as therapists and that invite the user to discuss serious mental health topics, like self-harm.
+We also see bots designed to provide support to marginalized groups, such as transgender or autistic people.
+Altogether, our findings could suggest that women and various minorities that already lack adequate support are more likely to be exposed to potential mental health risks of generative AI.

+These findings also raise important social and ethical questions about moderation.
+While it may be easy to put warning labels on character greetings for AI therapists or ones that discuss self-harm, companies cannot easily control the course of interactions users have with bots after the greeting.
+How best to moderate these interactions when users are engaging in role-playing, fantasy, and/or fanfiction, as is the case on Character.AI, requires new thinking on what to moderate and how to do so as conversations with generative models evolve.